mosparo/documentation/docs/3_installation/2_install/3_docker.md

 | MOSPARO_UPDATES_ENABLED  | `0`                     | Enables or disables the updates inside mosparo.
 This should be disabled all the time in a Docker container since updating mosparo in a Docker environment should be happen by updating the image |
 | TRUSTED_PROXIES          | `127.0.0.1,REMOTE_ADDR` | Defines which proxies mosparo should trust.
 The default settings allow all proxies.
 This is why you need a reverse proxy in front of mosparo and should not expose it to the public directly.    |

+## Health check

+The Docker image uses the Docker Healthcheck to verify the health of the Docker container.
+If the connection to the database is impossible or something else is wrong, the health check will detect this problem.